 Note that although breakfast is included in the cost of the hotels, other meals are not.

-Note: All values in USD, unless otherwise mentioned, are approximate and based on the exchange rate at the time of publishing.
+Note: All values in USD, unless otherwise mentioned, are approximate and based on the exchange rate of USD 1 = UZS 6,000 at the time of publishing.
 Each cost is for one adult.
-The exchange rate at the time of publishing is assumed to be USD 1 = UZS 3000.

 |Visa Fees||$70||For single entry, valid for 30 days.|